BlockMen/cme/README.txt

 Sheeps spawn only at day-time and are friendly mobs.
 They remain around 5 minutes in the world unless there are other sheeps around, then there is no fixed limit.
 If there is grass (dirt with grass) they eat the grass and get new wool that way.
+They will follow you if you have Wheat in your hand.
-Sheeps have 8 HP and drop 1-2 wool when punched.
+Sheeps have 8 HP and drop 1-2 wool when punched or 2 wool when using shears.
 They need to eat grass until they can produce new wool.

 They can't harm you in your house (in case there is no door open).
 If it becomes day both mobs will take damage by the sunlight, so they will die after a while.